 So after struggling a bit with what I knew God was telling me, I decided that I would consciously and intentionally choose joy throughout my days.

-I hate doing dishes, but if I put my toddler in an apron, even though we both end up soaked, and the floor usually ends up with more water than the sink, it’s a fun memorable time.
+I hate doing dishes, but if I put my toddler in an apron, even though we both end up soaked.
+The floor usually ends up with more water than the sink, and it’s a fun memorable time.

-I still have moments that I wish we hadn’t moved, and miss our community down there, I am working on building a community here, and with God’s help, it hasn’t been as hard as I thought it might be.
+There are still have moments that I wish we hadn’t moved and miss our community down there.
+I am working on building a community here, and with God’s help, it hasn’t been as hard as I thought it might be.
 I was given the middle name Joy for a reason, and I am now determined to live up to that challenge.

 Someone, after hearing a brief explanation of what I will be doing, likened it to if you have never flown before, but end up sitting beside someone who has flown before and can assure you that the noises you hear are normal.

-After having two of my own children, one with an epidural and one without any medical intervention, I have found out I am very passionate about birth, and when I was blessed enough to be invited to the birth of my friend’s second child, I loved being able to support and encourage her.
+After having two of my own children, one with an epidural and one without any medical intervention, I have found out I am very passionate about birth.
+When I was blessed enough to be invited to the birth of my friend’s second child, I loved being able to support and encourage her.